- Free delivery over £40

 What is Femoston HRT?

-Femoston is a Hormone Replacement Therapy (HRT) suitable for postmenopausal woman, which contains two types of female hormones, estrogen and progestogen and is known as combined HRT.
+Femoston is a brand of hormone replacement therapies (HRTs) suitable for postmenopausal women, which contains two types of female hormones — oestrogen and progestogen.
+This is known as a combined HRT.

-Combined HRT is taken every day without a break and is effective at reducing symptoms of menopause such as hot flushes and low mood and preventing the development of the brittle bone disorder, osteoporosis.
+Combined HRT is taken every day without a break.
+These treatments are very effective at reducing symptoms of menopause such as hot flushes and low mood and preventing the development of a brittle bone disorder, and osteoporosis.

 What is Femoston used for?

-During the menopause, a woman’s estrogen levels naturally start to reduce.
+During menopause, a woman’s oestrogen levels naturally start to reduce.
 This can cause many women to endure unpleasant symptoms.
 Femoston can help to relieve postmenopausal symptoms improving the enjoyment of your daily life.

 - Disturbed sleep